-In the original GSP, estimated capital cost for the CSIP optimization project is \$16,400,000.
-Annual incremental increase in O&M cost is anticipated to be approximately \$240,000.
-The projected yield for the CSIP optimization project was estimated at 5,000 AF/yr., which resulted in an amortized cost of water estimated at \$430/AF.
+In the original GSP, estimated capital cost for the CSIP optimization project was estimated atis \$16,400,000.
+Annual incremental increase in O&M cost iss were anticipated to be approximately \$200,000.
+The projected yield for the CSIP optimization project was estimated at 5,500 AF/yr., which resulted in an amortized cost of water estimated at \$270/AF/yr.
 These estimates need to be reevaluated based on scoping that has occurred since GSP submittal.

 For maximization of SRDF diversion, there is no capital cost required for this project after the other steps of CSIP optimization because the facilities are already sized to deliver 15,000 AF/yr.
 Maximizing the diversion would require an additional \$2,500,000 annual O&M for higher energy and treatment costs to supply the water.
-The estimated projected yield for this part of the project is 11,600 AF/yr., beyond other steps of CSIP optimization.
+The estimated projected yield for this part of the project is 11,600 AF/yr., beyond other steps of CSIP optimization, which yields an amortized cost of water of \$220/AF.